Book Chapter: How to Become Certified in Family Life Education

 Another method to demonstrate knowledge in Family Life Education is to take the CFLE exam.
 This is an excellent option for anyone who did not graduate from a CFLE-approved program but has at least a bachelor’s degree from an accredited institution.
 This is also a great option for applicants who did graduate from a CFLE-approved program but did not apply within two years of their graduation date or did not complete all the courses on the checklist.

 The CFLE exam consists of 150 multiple choice questions covering all 10 content areas.
 The 10 content areas are covered almost equally, but an applicant can see a breakdown of the percentage of test questions pertaining to each content area on the NCFR website.
 The exam is offered during testing windows at computer-based testing sites located throughout the United States and the world.
 The exam is also offered onsite at the NCFR Annual Conference, which is usually held in November of each year.
-The applicant is responsible for preparing to take the exam, but NCFR does offer a variety of study materials on its website, including suggested readings, sample study guides, sample test questions, and instructions for how to join an exam study group.
+The applicant is responsible for preparing to take the exam, but NCFR does offer a variety of study materials on its website, including suggested readings, sample study guides, and sample test questions.

 The exam application consists of submitting basic demographic information, paying an application fee, and signing the CFLE Code of Professional Ethics.
 The applicant must also submit an official transcript to show that they graduated with the minimum of a bachelor’s degree from a regionally accredited university or college.